After landing at the airport in Venice we take our private water taxis to our hotel. Happy and enjoying the views!

 May 23: We take a short walk to the Archaeological Museum, then a bus to Salona, the ancient Roman town where Diocletian was born.

-We arrive in Dubrovnik in the evening.
+We leave Mostar after lunch and arrive in Dubrovnik in the evening.

 After class ends today, there is free time.
 What did we do?
 Some went kayaking in the Adriatic!